 • Paid – a Facebook ad campaign to increase bookings during off-peak hours

-With many tools, platforms and digital channels available, it’s hard pinpoint exactly which ones are going to be right for marketing your business.
+With many tools, platforms and digital channels available, it’s hard to pinpoint which marketing strategy is right for SME businesses.

 Step 1: Choose your objective